 - No prior tax preparation experience is necessary—we provide a simple, one-time training session

 - Want to make an immediate difference in the community

-- Enjoys meeting new people
+- Positive and enthusiastic, and enjoys meeting new people

 What Do Make Tax Time Pay Volunteer Do?

 Volunteers in this role provide free, basic tax return preparation to eligible, lower income service users, as well as provide information on government benefits, subsidies and community programs, assist participants to fill out application forms, and encourage the people they serve.

 This is a critical opportunity to engage with vulnerable people and offer benefits and community contacts.

 All training is provided by Bissell Centre.